MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-python.md

 ***

 That's it!
-You now have both the `qsharp` Python package and the IQ# kernel for Jupyter, which provides the core functionality for compiling and executing Q# operations from Python and allows you to use Q# Jupyter Notebooks.
+You now have both the `qsharp` Python package and the IQ# kernel for Jupyter, which provide the core functionality for compiling and running Q# operations from Python and allows you to use Q# Jupyter Notebooks.

 ## Choose your IDE